What do you have to do to get to a senior executive role? What are the common career and skill paths? What skills and experience should you invest in?

 It’s common for CEOs to spend years in charge of different departments as they move their way up the ranks.
 It helps them understand the complex business arrangements and gives them the experience they need to run the company.

-If you’re thinking about job hopping and building your expertise by trying on new roles in different companies, you might want to think carefully about the impact it might have on your future leadership.
+If you’re thinking about job hopping and building your expertise by trying on new executive roles in different companies, you might want to think carefully about the impact it might have on your future leadership.
+If you are aiming for a career as an executive, you might want to speak to an executive coach about how you’re going to get there.

 Skills and reputation